britram/taps-transports/draft-ietf-taps-transports.md

 during the livetime of an SCTP association.
 This allows for transport layer mobility.
 Multiple addresses are used for improved resilience.
-If a remote address becomes unreachable, the traffic is switched over to a reachable one, if one exists. {{I-D.ietf-tsvwg-sctp-failover}} specifies a quicker failover operation reducing the latency of the failover.
+If a remote address becomes unreachable, the traffic is switched over to a reachable one, if one exists. <!--{{I-D.ietf-tsvwg-sctp-failover}} specifies a quicker failover operation reducing the latency of the failover.-->

 For securing user messages, the use of TLS over SCTP has been specified in
 {{RFC3436}}.
 However, this solution does not support all services provided